-In the tables 1--3 we confirm numerically the formulas (\ref{101.100})--(\ref{101.102}), (\ref{daug}) for various values $q$.
-In the tables 1--3 the number $\varepsilon$ means the right-hand sides of the mentioned formulas.
+In Tables 1--3, we confirm numerically the formulas (\ref{101.100})--(\ref{101.102}), (\ref{daug}) for various values $q$.
+In Tables 1--3, the number $\varepsilon$ means the right-hand sides of the mentioned formulas.

 The formulas (\ref{101.103}), (\ref{daug1}) appear to be interesting.
-Let us confirm numerically their rightness in the tables 4 and 5 (the number $\varepsilon_q$ is an absolute deviation of multiple partial sums with the upper limit of summation $q$ for the series (\ref{101.103}), (\ref{daug1}) from the right-hand sides of the formulas (\ref{101.103}), (\ref{daug1}); convergence of multiple series is regarded here when $p_1=p_2=q\to\infty$, which is acceptable according to the theorem 1).
+Let us confirm numerically their correctness in Tables 4 and 5 (the number $\varepsilon_q$ is the absolute deviation of multiple partial sums with the upper limit of summation $q$ for the series (\ref{101.103}), (\ref{daug1}) from the right-hand sides of the formulas (\ref{101.103}), (\ref{daug1}); convergence of multiple series is regarded here when $p_1=p_2=q\to\infty$, which is acceptable according to Theorems 1, 2).

 Using the trigonometric system of functions, let us consider the approximations of iterated stochastic integrals of the following form

 where $\lambda_l=1$ if $i_l=1,\ldots,m$ and $\lambda_l=0$ if $i_l=0;$ $l=1,\ldots,k$ (${\bf w}_{\tau}^{(i)}={\bf f}_{\tau}^{(i)}$ for $i=1,\ldots,m$ and ${\bf w}_{\tau}^{(0)}=\tau$).